Create a Stand Out Rugby Resume

 Many students have already downloaded the Rugby Resume template from The Rugger’s Edge website, and I am always surprised to see so many sent to college coaches missing critical pieces.
-Remember, in many cases, this is your first opportunity to make a great impression so take time to do this right.
+Remember, in many cases, this is your first opportunity to make a great impression, so take time to do this right.

 email.
 Coaches are not going to text you with their interest; they will email you.
 If you don’t